jeromg/nixos/README.md

 This repo includes:
   - a partitioning script using ZFS with native encryption
   - a NixOS confiration (flake-based) for a HyperV guest VM using home-manager
+  - it provides an almost stateless installation as per the excellent article by Graham Christensen [Erase your darlings](https://grahamc.com/blog/erase-your-darlings)

 ## Objective
 - Setup a brand new NixOS VM under HyperV in a (semi-)automated way